Comparison review: Comparing ultra-lightweight rainwear from the perspective of a girl who loves mountains

 Comfortable and windproof for peace of mind

-If you could listen to your selfishness...
+If you would listen to my selfish request..

 Mountain Hardwear Leroy Jacket